Dates & Prices

 Conservation Donation: 10% of profits donated to a wildlife charity

-Leader(s): Dr Yiannis Christofides + a second guide for larger groups
+Leader(s): Dr Yiannis Christofides + Jon Dunn (for larger group)

 Group Size & Travel: Minimum 4 & maximum 12 guests + 2 leaders